logzilla/extras/integrations/Cisco/FirePower-eStreamer/README.md

 # Cisco FirePower FMC and LogZilla

 # Notes
-Use of this module requires UserTags to be enabled in LogZIlla.
+Use of this module requires UserTags to be enabled in LogZilla (which are enabled by default).
-To do so, simply type `lz5configmanager -sb UT_ENABLED 1` on your LogZilla server and restart the LogZilla daemon (`lz5manage --restart`)

 ## Dashboard
-We have also included a sample dashboard (`dashboard-estreamer.json`) based on the user tags enabled with the default encore plugin (`logzilla.py`).
+We have included a sample dashboard (`dashboard-estreamer.json`) based on the user tags enabled with the default encore plugin (`logzilla.py`).

-## RSE Rules
+## LogZilla Rules
-We've also included some RSE rules in the `rules.d/` directory for mapping ports to names (like `80=>http`) as well as rules for mapping Country codes sent in from eStreamer to Country Names.
+We've included some sample rules in the `rules.d/` directory for mapping ports to names (for example, `80=>http`) as well as rules for mapping Country codes sent in from eStreamer to Country Names.

 ## Scripts
 We left a sample script located in the `scripts/` directory which was used to convert a list of Country Codes to a LogZilla rewrite rule.
 Users may find it useful for generating other large list conversions.